PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Sound Quality

 We’ll kick it off with the most crucial aspect.
-The original Eris E5 has a solid reputation for relatively neutral delivery in an affordable package.
-And while the updated E5 XT maintains a good level of detail, it has drifted a bit further towards a hi-fi-esque sound profile.
+The original Eris E5 XT has a solid reputation for relatively neutral delivery in an affordable package.
+The updated Eris Studio 5 maintains an excellent level of detail with respectable neutrality but with a few tweaks to what was already a popular sound signature.

-The lows have seen a considerable bump in output.
-The original E5 offered a decent bass response but presented on the leaner and more neutral side.
-With the E5 XT, the substantial amount of warmth and punch initially took me by surprise.
-It’s rich, full, and undoubtedly assisted by the updated front bass port.
+The lows have seen a boost in finesse in output.
+The original E5 XT offered a decent bass response but presented a little more colored.
+With Studio 5, the substantial amount of punch and precision initially took me by surprise.
+It’s rich, full, and maintains enough accuracy to make informed decisions in the studio.

-The highs have also seen a noticeable increase.
-Thankfully these don’t stray into overly bright territory, but they are noticeably crisper than their predecessors.
+The highs have also seen some tweaks.
+Thankfully, these don’t stray into overly bright territory, but they are noticeably crisper than their predecessors.
 Some might consider them top-heavy, but I didn’t find them too sharp for my sensitive ears.

 This combination of increased emphasis on both the highs and lows does come with a catch.
 The result is recessed mids that don’t match the rest of the output.
 That’s not to say the mids sound bad.
 They are more than serviceable.
 They just don’t have the same level of presence as the rest of the range.